kwongtn/Bluecoins-ImportTool/README.md

 ### Defaulting file output location
 If nothing is specified in the json file and user inputs "d", the file will be created at the current directory.

+### Preset Titles
+The user will be able to preset commonly used titles in the json file.

 ### Advanced json support
 To be announced, depending on project popularity.